Magic Bus wins $1 million in Hult Prize student startup competition

 In June, the team conducted a nine-week pilot of Magic Bus outside of Nairobi with a local Matatu bus owner.

 The startup hired volunteers to educate commuters.
-Bus operators were given tablets that connected them to the Magic Bus platform, which let map out more efficient routes.
+Bus operators were given tablets that connected them to the Magic Bus platform, which let them map out more efficient routes.

 The pilot yielded encouraging results.